rleuneRT/dev_process/0-bugs.md

 ### our conclusions

-Each product/code account has milestones defined.
+- Each product/code account has milestones defined = product versions
-These are the same milestones as what we use
+- Per code repo there are normally not more than 3 milestones
+  - version nr 1 (nearest to today)
+  - version nr 2 (next release)
+  - roadmap (always use this name !!!)
+- **bugs are NEVER but on roadmap**, following this page they are in version 1 or 2 after now.
+- FR can be put on roadmap when not in one of 2 next releases, but no specific timing yet